Small is big: Women are thriving on their own terms

 Often women start their micro-businesses home, running it alongside their current job.
 If it takes off, they can make a full-time career out of being an entrepreneur.

-There are 582 million entrepreneurs in the world - could you be next?
+There are over 582 million entrepreneurs in the world - could you be next?